-Proposals to substantially modify existing curricula are sometimes made following a major curriculum review.
-Different from routine program modifications, they involve numerous course changes and/or significant restructuring of the curriculum.
+Proposals to substantially modify existing curricula are sometimes made following a major curriculum review or an external undergraduate program review.
+Different from routine program modifications, they involve numerous course changes and/or significant restructuring of the curriculum and require a transition plan.
 Proposals for substantial program modifications must include:

 - (a) A summary sheet as described in Section I above. - (b) An executive summary highlights the most significant changes, provides a brief rationale for those, and clearly states when the changes are to take effect.
 To ensure program changes are reflected in the Academic Calendar, program modifications will be implemented for the next ensuing Fall Term unless a subsequent Fall Term is indicated.
-Program changes cannot be implemented in the Winter Term. - (c) Current and revised program charts and program descriptions as these would appear in the Academic Calendar, including modifications to any lists of required or elective courses. - (d) A detailed transition plan that: - includes a timeline for introducing the revised curriculum and phasing out the existing curriculum, including a timeline for deleting any existing courses not to be used in the modified curriculum: - includes a course map (or curriculum crosswalk); - describes a pathway(s) for continuing/existing students to either complete the existing curriculum or transition to the modified curriculum; - outlines future steps associated with the transition to, or the implementation of, the modified curriculum, including a plan to communicate curriculum changes and a timeline for implementation to students, Academic Advisors, and academic units (including other faculties/colleges/schools/departments), as appropriate.
+Program changes cannot be implemented in the Winter Term or the Summer Term. - (c) Current and revised program charts and program descriptions as these would appear in the Academic Calendar, including modifications to any lists of required or elective courses. - (d) A detailed transition plan that: - includes a timeline for introducing the revised curriculum and phasing out the existing curriculum, including a timeline for deleting any existing courses not to be used in the modified curriculum: - includes a course map (or curriculum crosswalk); - describes a pathway(s) for continuing/existing students to either complete the existing curriculum or transition to the modified curriculum; - outlines future steps associated with the transition to, or the implementation of, the modified curriculum, including a plan to communicate curriculum changes and a timeline for implementation to students, Academic Advisors, and academic units (including other faculties/colleges/schools/departments), as appropriate.